wormhole-foundation/xdapp-book/src/dapps/2_crossChainInteroperability.md

 This explains how the ecosystem arrived at its current state--CEXs are a solution to siloed blockchains, DEXs are a simple response to CEXs, and DEXs have created a demand for bridges.
 Each solution in this timeline is an ad-hoc patch to the previous problem, and the current landscape of fractured liquidity, double wrapped tokens, isolated userbases and wallet incompatibilities is the result.

+As blockchains move toward being general-purpose computing platforms, interoperability will require data structures that are more complex than tokens and operations that are more sophisticated than transfers.

 More ad-hoc solutions would only be short-term fixes for long-term problems, so it's critical to design new primatives and core infrastructure that will allow the next generation of decentralized applications to move beyond these lingering limitations.

 This is why Wormhole exists.
 Wormhole proposes a new way of developing applications which leverages the strengths of each blockchain while mitigating the problems of the current ecosystem.

+Rethinking the next generation of decentralized applications means dethroning the token as the fundamental atomic unit of blockchains.
+We'll expand on this change in the next section.

+---

 ## Branded Terms

 In some instances, Wormhole uses general terms for decentralized, cross-chain elements as branded verbiage.
 In most cases, the definition of the general term does not greatly differ from Wormhole definition, though Wormhole's definitions may be more narrow than general interpretations.

-**xChain** - Across the Wormhole ecosystem, the full range of cross-blockchain interoperability is referred to under the term "xChain." "xChain" is the concept that houses other branded terms, like the Wormhole definitions of xAssets, xData and xApps.
+**xChain** - Across the Wormhole ecosystem, the full range of cross-blockchain interoperability is referred to under the term "xChain." "xChain" is the concept that houses other branded terms, like the Wormhole definitions of xAssets, xData and xDapps.

-Rethinking the next generation of decentralized applications means dethroning the token as the fundamental atomic unit of blockchains.
-We'll expand on this change in the next section.